issp-center-dev/DCore/doc/tutorial/pb/pb.rst

 Pre-process with wannier90 program.
 It is always required before pw2wannier.x runs.
-We will wannieriza Pb 6p orbitals.
+We will wannierize Pb 6p orbitals.

 :download:`pb.win <pb.win>`